 However, if we don’t learn how to best navigate and refine the large amounts of data offered by this technology, then it will be difficult to help people use it for the betterment of their health and well-being.
-This article explores how these difficulties can be overcome, and highlights how behavioural science can untangle the complex relationship between technology and long-lasting behaviour change.
+This article explores how these difficulties can be overcome, and highlights how behavioral science can untangle the complex relationship between technology and long-lasting behavior change.

 The Quantified Self